MRRL Hall of Fame

 In 2011, the Quatro sisters issued 2 retrospective CDs in an attempt to finally document the history of the two bands they were involved in in the 60’s and early 70’s.
 “The Pleasure Seekers: What A Way To Die” covers the singles on Hideout and Mercury along with unreleased cuts from 1964 to 1969.
 “Cradle: The History” is a live collection of unreleased original material recorded at the Grande Ballroom in Detroit.

-Suzi Quatro was voted into Michigan Rock and Roll Legends in 2011.
+Suzi Quatro was voted into Michigan Rock and Roll Legends Hall of Fame in 2011. https://www.michiganrockandrolllegends.com/mrrl-hall-of-fame

-Watch a video of Suzi Quatro performing her first big British hit single, "Can The Can", by clicking below:
+Video: Watch Suzi Quatro perform her first big British hit single, "Can The Can" https://www.youtube.com/watch?v=xYoogY-UGio

 Dr. J. Recommends: